 Hot Breakfast!
 “Total Eclipse of the Heart.”
 On the rare occasion we do a cover, it’ll be an 80s tune, and you can bet it’ll be over the top.
-This video has well over 10,000 views!
+This is from a show pretty early in our career.
+This video has well over 80,000 views!
 (Video opens in a new window.)

 Bios for you to Copy and Paste — pick a length you like!

 HOT BREAKFAST! is Delaware’s premier acoustic dork-rock power duo.
 Based in Wilmington, Delaware, this well-traveled, entertaining duo features Jill Knapp’s award-winning powerhouse vocals, Matt Casarino’s award-winning songwriting and furious acoustic guitar work, and a rockin’, fun, dorky, often hilarious live show.
-They’ve won over audiences all across North America with their playful, inclusive, and compelling approach to music, an approach that makes them equally comfortable at huge festivals (SXSW 2014-2016, Flipside 2012, Burning Man 2011), large punk and rockabilly venues like the Trocadero in Philly and Slim’s in San Francisco (where they’ve shared the stage with The Dead Milkmen), folk clubs, coffeehouses, and intimate house concerts.
-Original tracks from their 2012 self-titled EP and their full-length albums The Big Reveal (2015) & 39 Summers (2013) continue to enjoy radio play around the world on terrestrial, internet, and even satellite stations – they’ve even had songs featured on Little Steven’s Underground Garage (“Underground”) and the Dr. Demento Show (“Hole in Your Pants”).
+They’ve won over audiences all across North America with their playful, inclusive, and compelling approach to music, an approach that makes them equally comfortable at huge festivals (SXSW 2014-2016, Flipside 2012, Burning Man 2011, 2018), large punk and rockabilly venues like the Trocadero in Philly and Slim’s in San Francisco, and Mowhawk Bar in Austin (where they’ve shared the stage with The Dead Milkmen), folk clubs, coffeehouses, and intimate house concerts.
+Original tracks from their 2012 self-titled EP and their full-length albums The Big Reveal (2015), 39 Summers (2013) and even their Christmas album The Holiday Shift (2017-2018) continue to enjoy radio play around the world on terrestrial, internet, and even satellite stations, with their songs featured on Little Steven’s Underground Garage (“Underground”) and the Dr. Demento Show (“Hole in Your Pants”).
 They’ve got several WSTW Homey Awards on their shelves for Best Live Act (2015 & 2016!), Best Songwriter, Best Lead Singer (twice!), Best EP, & Best Collaboration (twice!), and they finished Second Runner-Up in 2014’s Best of World Cafe Live’s Philly Rising competition, out of hundreds of musicians.
 Plus, they’ve logged many thousands of tour miles since their official formation in 2010, and they have no plans to stop now.
 After a Hot Breakfast! show, what is left of your melted face will be smiling.
 Dork’s honor.